Olive Oil from Italy

 Our third-party testing results are posted for all to see, so take a look!
 We expect the best and you should too.
 Click here to view our latest verification results.

-- Sensory – Certified testers review the oil for any negative attribute (there a many).
+Sensory/ Organoleptic – Certified testers review the oil for any negative attribute (there are many).
 If any negative aroma or flavor is detected the oil cannot be considered Extra Virgin).
 Also, the oil is tested for the intensity of the three positive flavor attributes Fruitiness, Spiciness & Bitterness on an increasing scale of 1 – 5.

-- Chemical – The oil is reviewed in a certified laboratory for its chemical composition which has tolerances and ranges of each test.
+Chemical – The oil is reviewed in a certified laboratory for its chemical composition which has tolerances and ranges of each test.
 If the oil fails any of these tests it cannot be considered Extra Virgin.
+The most important one checks that the oleic acidity is below .8% at the time of pressing.